 Marco Iacoboni, author, Mirroring People, The Science of Empathy and How We Connect with Others

 Emotions and actions are powerfully contagious.
 When we see someone laugh, cry, show disgust and experience pain, in some sense we share those feelings.
-When we see a great actor, musician or athletic perform at the peak of their abilities, it can feel like we are experiencing something of what they feel.
+When we see a great actor, musician or athlete perform at the peak of their abilities, it can feel like we are experiencing something of what they feel.

 In the 1990’s when a research team at the University of Parma, lead by neurophysiologist Giacomo Rizzolatti, made the serendipitous discovery of “mirror neurons,” a new revolution in our understanding of humans as social beings began.
 Since that time, neuroscience findings have helped us to appreciate the implications of the powerful sharing of experience.